jarppe/watchtower/README.md

 ## Testing

+This version uses [clojure tools-deps](https://clojure.org/guides/getting_started) instead of [Leiningen](https://leiningen.org/), so make sure you have clojure CLI installed (on Mac's you can just `brew install clojure`).

 ```bash
 clojure -A:test -m kaocha.runner
 ```

-You can run them in Mac too, but that's pretty slow (see above).
-How ever, if you run your tests on docker container you can enjoy the magnificent speed of Linux implementation of the WatchService.
+You can run tests on Mac too, but that's pretty slow (see above).
+How ever, if you run your tests on [docker](https://www.docker.com/get-started) container you can enjoy the magnificent speed of Linux implementation of the WatchService.

 ```bash
 docker run --rm -v ~/.m2:/root/.m2 -v $(pwd):/watchtower -w /watchtower clojure:openjdk-11-tools-deps clojure -A:test -m kaocha.runner